Jeunese/jeunese.github.io/docs/guidelines.md

 |Put conditional clauses before instructions. |*"For more information, see the disclosure document"* (rather than *"See the disclosure document for more information"*). |
 |To direct the user to do something, mention the circumstances before you provide the instruction. |*"If you want a PDF of this page, select the **Download** button in the top-right of the screen"* (rather than *"Select the **Download** button in the top-right of the screen for a PDF of this page"*).|
 |When writing a series of steps, mention the location, followed by the action. |*"From the drop-down menu, select the type of alert you want to send"* (rather than *"Select the type of alert you want to send from the dropdown menu"*). |

+# UX writing guidelines

+General guidance for UX writing include:

+-  Engage early with Product Design (PD).
+-  Set the strategy early in your writing.
+-  Take a user-centred approach.
+-  Keep messages short.
+-  Use voice, tone, and terminology consistently across different modes.
+-  Use first person references to address the reader directly; avoid referring to "users" or "customers".
+-  Avoid using the same word twice in the same screen.
+-  Use one word for CTA and text buttons unless there is a verb involved.
+-  Avoid negative words.
+-  Use sentence case for everything except global navigation and boolean values.

+More specific guidance depends on the type of UX writing you're engaged in.

 ## UX writing categories